-NEW YORK/NEW JERSEY INTRA HARBOR PETROLEUM SUPPLIES FOLLOWING HURRCANE SANDY: SUMMARY OF IMPACTS THROUGH NOVEMBER 13, 2012
+NEW YORK/NEW JERSEY INTRA HARBOR PETROLEUM SUPPLIES FOLLOWING HURRICANE SANDY: SUMMARY OF IMPACTS THROUGH NOVEMBER 13, 2012

 U.S. Energy Information Administration

 November 21, 2012

 With the help of the National Petroleum Council and with the voluntary participation of the industry, the U.S. Energy Information Administration (EIA) conducted a survey to evaluate product flows in the New York Harbor (NYH) area both prior to Hurricane Sandy and as of Tuesday, November 13.
 Terminals representing 98% of storage capacity in the NYH area participated in this effort.
 EIA and Department of Energy staff have remained abreast of the evolving situation since that time.
 However, this paper reports on the situation as of November 13, the last date for which data covering virtually all of the NYH petroleum terminal infrastructure are available.